cstrawberry/predictive-universe/docs/paper/appendices/appendix_y_baryon_asymmetry.md

 \tag{Y.0.1}
 $$

-as PCE-preserving automorphisms of predictive frames (Conjecture G.M1, verified by Theorem G.8.4b; Appendix G).
-Chiral fermions are sections of $S^\pm\!\otimes E_R$ where $E_R$ is the $G$-associated vector bundle corresponding to a *predictive block* representation $R$ (Appendix R).
+as PCE-preserving automorphisms of predictive frames (Proposition G.M1, verified by Theorem G.8.4b; Appendix G).Chiral fermions are sections of $S^\pm\!\otimes E_R$ where $E_R$ is the $G$-associated vector bundle corresponding to a *predictive block* representation $R$ (Appendix R).
 The twisted Dirac index equals the block’s net chirality (Lemma R.IDX1), and anomaly additivity under block replication holds (Lemma R.IDX2).

 Let $\mathcal V\subset M$ be a comoving 4‑volume bounded by two Cauchy slices $\Sigma_i$ (early) and $\Sigma_f$ (late), corresponding to constant values of the emergent temporal coordinate (Section 11, Appendix O), with outward normal conventions as in §12.
 Let $N_g$ be the number of predictive blocks carrying the usual $SU(2)_L$ doublets (three in the SM case).
 Denote the electroweak field strength $W^a_{\mu\nu}$ and its dual $\tilde W^{a\mu\nu}=\frac12\epsilon^{\mu\nu\rho\sigma}W^a_{\rho\sigma}$.
 The $SU(2)$ Chern–Simons functional on a slice $\Sigma$ is